jamescooke/blog/content/ode_to_pipx.md

 line in my Linux environment, I would get hacky...
 Using `virtualenv` and boilerplate `bash` scripts I would manage package installs, and then wrap them in a script to make them available on my `PATH`.

-The main reason for using virtual environments for these projects and tools is to keep my Ubuntu global Python environment clean: Not all Python tools should just be thrown in there.
-Separation is important, not least because each package may have conflicting package requirements and may not be able to be installed together.

 As an example, to make IPython runnable on the command line I would: